-Develops the students' knowledge of the strategic decision making process while incorporating leadership theory and practice within the frame of business ethics.
-The student will gain knowledge and understanding of the foundations and interdisciplinary aspects of decision making in institutions, analyze leadership issues and roles, and explore the ethical dimensions of social responsibility and behavior.
-(Haab) Prerequisites: BUS356, Junior standing, and admission to the Haab School of Business & Management.
+The purpose of this course is to develop students' knowledge of the strategic decision-making process while incorporating leadership theory and practice within the framework of business ethics.
+The student will gain knowledge and understanding of the foundations and interdisciplinary aspects of decision making in institutions, analyze leadership issues and roles, and explore the ethical dimensions of social responsibility.

-BUS465 Business Policy credits: 3
+BUS465 Business Policy

-This capstone course is designed to help students integrate the functional expertise they have developed in areas such as accounting, finance, marketing, and operations management.
-Concepts and tools acquired from these functional areas, together with the students' personal values, provide the foundation for approaching strategic organizational problems from a holistic and socially responsible perspective.
-(Haab) Prerequisites: BUS353, BUS460, Senior standing, and admission to the Haab School of Business & Management.
+This capstone course is designed to help students integrate the functional expertise they have developed in the different areas of management.
+Concepts and tools acquired from these functional areas, along with the students' personal values, provide the foundation for approaching strategic organizational problems from a holistic and socially responsible perspective.
+Prerequisites: BUS353; Senior standing; Admission to the HAAB School of Business and Management